kieronh123/Cinema-Project/README.md

-Thank you for purchasing and downloading our unique Cinema Booking EXPERIENCE
+Thank you for purchasing and downloading our unique Cinema Booking EXPERIENCE.